Kazoryah/SpaceInvadersJava/README.md

                   '3' mode 2 players
                   'escape' to quit
                   'm' for the lore (press 'r' to return to menu)
-    - ingame: arrows left/right to move left/right
-              arrows up down to rotate left/right
-              space to fire
-              if mode 2 players:
-                    arrows and ctrl
-                    wasd and space bar
-              'p' to pause the game
+    - ingame: arrows left/right to move left/right, shift to stop arrows up down to rotate left/right space to fire if mode 2 players: arrows and ctrl, shift to stop 'wasd' and space bar, 'f' to stop 'p' to pause the game
               'r' to resume to the game after pause 'escape' to quit